 Repetition.
 You can always combine stress and repetition.
 Repeating a key word or phrase is enhanced when you lay on the extra tone.

 Pause.
 Presenting at too fast a pace prevents you from placing the right stress where you need it; too fast a pace and all your words carry pretty well the same tone.
 So, slow down and pause.
 Suddenly your pausing helps you to place some exaggeration on key words.
+And, as an extra benefit you also get to wait for your applause point.

 Stress, tone and emphasis help your audience to actively listen to your main points.
 That’s because your audience gauges the relevance of those points by the stress that you apply.
 As audible sign posts they can’t be overlooked.

-For more skills tips, you can always attend a public presentation training course.
+When you want to know what is a good speed for a speech or presentation, you can always discover our presentation tips.
+And, for more skills tips, you can always attend a public presentation training course.
 And as we train at more than 40 training centres in the UK you are never that far away.
 So, please don’t hesitate to get in touch.

 “Words, like eyeglasses, blur everything that they do not make clearer.”